 Abarim Publications' online Biblical Greek Dictionary

 The noun υπνος (hupnos) means sleep, which is a hitherto unexplained condition of the mind in whose unconsciousness we exist about a third of our time here on earth.
-Our English word "hypnosis" comes from this noun.
-The Hebrew equivalent is שנא (shena'), which comes from the verb ישן (yashen), to sleep.
+Our English word "hypnosis" comes from this noun, and both stem from the Proto-Indo-European noun "supnos", sleep, from the verb "swep-", to sleep (hence too our English verb to sleep).
+Curiously, there is no verb directly associated with our noun υπνος (hupnos); the verb to sleep is ευδω (heudo), see below.
+The Hebrew equivalent of our noun is שנא (shena'), which comes from the verb ישן (yashen), to sleep.

 The Greeks personified sleep as the god Hypnos, who lived in the underworld with his twin brother Thanatos (Death personified), which suggests an association with the preposition υπο (hupo), under or below.

 In the Hebrew model, dry land was associated with consciousness, and cities with the formal stories from which we weave our conscious realities.
 Sleep and thus the sub- and unconscious were subsequently associated with the sea, which explains both the existence of "waters under the earth" (Exodus 20:4), and the "fishers of men" that the disciples would be (Matthew 4:19).
 But it also equates sleep to not having words to establish a formal definition of something encountered, which means that this something can't be discussed or shared with someone.
 And that in turn equates waking from sleep to the formalization of thoughts for which no words or descriptions existed (Matthew 1:24).